GetStream/vg/README.md

 being respective to `pip`.
 The main difference is that `vg` is much easier to use than `virtualenv`, because there's almost no mental overhead in using `vg`.

+### Go Modules

+The Go community is now using Go Modules to handle dependencies.
+This project is now mostly unmaintained.
+Please read more about this [here](https://getstream.io/blog/virtual-go-to-go-modules/).

 ## Example usage

 Below is an example showing some basic usage of `vg`.
 See further down and `vg help`